Química

 • Item

-Implementación de una metodología potenciométrica como método alternativo al método general de la usp, para cuantificar aluminio y magnesio en un fármaco antiácido en suspensión
+Implementación de una metodología potenciométrica como método alternativo al método general de la USP, para cuantificar aluminio y magnesio en un fármaco antiácido en suspensión

 The increase in gastric diseases, associated with poor eating habits and unhealthy lifestyles, has generated a growing need for effective treatments.
 The use of antacids is common to alleviate these disorders, but the quality and composition of these medications are crucial for their efficacy and safety.
 This article focuses on the development and optimization of a potentiometric technique for the quantification of aluminum and magnesium, metals present in many commercial antacids.
 The complexometric quantification methodology cited by the USP was initially implemented, and both techniques were validated within a linear range of 50% to 150%.
 The titrant data obtained were proportional to the analytical concentration of both aluminum and magnesium.
-High-precision results were achieved with relative deviations of around 0.4%, which are
+High-precision results were achieved with relative deviations of around 0.4%, which are <2.0% as established by the USP.
+The data were highly accurate, ranging from 99.5% to 100.5%.
+These findings are consistent with the declared quantities for antacids produced at Tecnoquímicas, representing a significant and traceable benefit for the quality control of these medications.
+The ability to accurately measure metal concentrations in antacids is essential to ensure their efficacy and safety, and the data obtained on linearity, precision, and accuracy reinforce the importance of these methods in the context of modern pharmacology.

 • Item